rela589n/knowledge-base/Lake/Template contravariance.md

 > contravariance is an ascending (concrete to generic) variance
+>
+> parameter types must be contrvariant (more generic) with interface

 It would allow us to pass `Comparator<Animal>` into a parameter that expects `Comparator<Dog>`, which is counter-inheritance direction.